+2022 2021

-Maturity 2021 2020
+Maturity

-2022 2,556 237
+2023 8,920 2,556

-2023 to 2026 () 392,200 479,700
+2024 to 2026 () 392,200 392,200

-Total financial obligations 394,756 479,937
+Total financial obligations 401,120 394,756

-() On 26 April 2021, the Company and Bancolombia entered the first loan agreement tied to gender equity and climate change indicators in Colombia through the modification of a loan for \$392,200, in which the interest rate went from IBR + 1.93% to IBR +1.85% and was tied to the performance of the companies of the Business Group in terms of gender equity and climate change.
+(\) During 2021, the Company and Bancolombia entered the first loan agreement tied to gender equity and climate change indicators in Colombia through the modification of a loan for \$392,200, in which the interest rate went from IBR + 1.93% to IBR +1.85% and was tied to the performance of the companies of the Business Group in terms of gender equity and climate change.

-The transaction recognizes the Company's track record and its sustainability strategy, allowing it to obtain a competitive advantage in financing, linked to compliance with ESG indicators on which the Company has been working for more than five years.
+The loan with Bancolombia is linked to compliance with ESG indicators on which the Company has been working for more than five years.
 Grupo Argos must report annually its progress in terms of compliance with the goals previously defined within the loan in terms of gender equity and climate change to benefit from a reduction of up to 100 basis points in the interest rate during the term of the loan, which extends from 2025 to 2026.

-This change did not represent substantially different terms, therefore, the operation did not generate the derecognition of the current liability but its modification in accordance with the Company's accounting policies (Note 2.4.13 Financial liabilities and equity instruments) and did not increase the current debt of Grupo Argos.
+This change did not represent substantially different terms, therefore, the operation did not generate the derecognition of the current liability but its modification in accordance with the Company's accounting policies (Note 2.4.13 Financial liabilities and equity instruments) and did not increase the current debt of the Company.

-NOTE 20: LEASES
+NOTE 20: LEASES.